atomone-hub/genesis/README.md

 into the dominant language of the official approved software, which for us is a recent version of Go(lang) 1.xx.
 We should remind ourselves that every virtual machine has (had) numerous zero day exploits.
-The added security vulnerability surface area of the new VM combined with the compiler to compile one languge for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.
+The added security vulnerability surface area of the new VM combined with the compiler to compile one language for the VM, as well as the added complexity of needing to audit another language, can and must all be avoided.